 Overview

 Annie can execute read-only cloud CLI commands against your live infrastructure during investigations and chat sessions.
-This complements the knowledge graph — while the graph maps relationships and topology, CLI commands verify live state in real time.Enable CLI Access
+This complements the knowledge graph — while the graph maps relationships and topology, live queries verify live state in real time.Enable Live Queries

-CLI access is enabled per credential from your cloud integration settings.
-For each AWS role, AWS IAM user, or GCP service account you’ve connected, you can choose whether Annie is allowed to run CLI commands with those credentials.Go to your cloud integration settings
+Live queries are enabled per credential from the credential list in your cloud integration settings.
+For each AWS role, AWS IAM user, GCP service account, or Azure credential you’ve connected, a toggle controls whether Annie is allowed to run live queries with those credentials.Go to your cloud integration settings

-Navigate to Integrations and select the cloud credential you want to configure (AWS or GCP).
+Navigate to Integrations and select the cloud provider (AWS, GCP, or Azure).

 Enable the toggle

-On the credential edit page, toggle “Allow read-only CLI access” to on.
+On the credentials list page, toggle “Read-Only Agentic Live Queries” for the credential you want to enable.
 This grants Annie permission to run whitelisted CLI commands using this specific credential.

 Annie decides to use cloud CLI commands when she needs information that goes beyond what the knowledge graph snapshot provides.
 Here are common scenarios:Live State Verification